405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 2. Acquisition of the land for the purpose of conducting a surface coal mining and reclamation operation;

-(b) Would likely have been used for cropland for any five (5) of the ten (10) years immediately preceding the acquisition or application, but for some fact of ownership or control of the land unrelated to the productivity of the land;
+1. Lands that would likely have been used as cropland for any five (5) out of the last ten (10) years immediately preceding the acquisition or the application but for some fact of ownership or control of the land unrelated to the productivity of the land; and

 (47) "Hydrologic balance" means the relationship between the quality and quantity of water inflow to, water outflow from, and water storage in a hydrologic unit such as a drainage basin, aquifer, soil zone, lake, or reservoir.
 It encompasses the dynamic relationship between precipitation, runoff, evaporation, and changes in ground and surface water storage.